5 people eating outside of a red food truck

 Real estate isn’t the only industry to preach the benefits of “location, location, location”.
 In the food truck world, finding a good parking space can make or break your business.

-The first step is determining where you’re even allowed to set up shop.
+First, you need to determine where you’re even allowed to set up shop.
 Tons of factors will affect this, from local laws and parking ordinances to the mercy of landowners and property managers.
 Then there’s the competition.
 Existing food trucks, as well as local restaurants, will have plenty to say if you park in what they consider their territory.

 Get creative.
 Who owns the empty lot across the street from the new brewery?
 Which locations might a sports fan pass on the walk from the parking lot to the stadium?
 Are there any special events coming up that welcome vendors?